CRIM 108 - Directed Policing

 Students must be able to commit themselves to the program for at least two (2) years and meet the minimum requirements/qualifications for California Peace Officer certification.

-Community College students transfering to Fresno State in the Fall semester are eligible for enrollment into the program.
+TRANSFER STUDENTS: Community College students transfering to Fresno State in the Fall semester are eligible for enrollment into the program.
+If you are a transfer student transfering to Fresno State this Fall, you should apply for the program immediately.

 Please feel free to visit the CRIM 108 webpage on the Fresno County Sheriff's Office website for further information and photographs.